Rensselaerswyck: Establishing patroonships

 Each patroon would have the chief command within their respective patroonship, having the sole rights to fish and hunt.
 If a city were to be founded within its boundaries, the patroon would have the power and authority to establish officers and magistrates.
 Each patroonship was free of taxes and tariffs for ten years following its founding.

 A contract to settle under a patroonship was enforceable: no colonists could leave the colony during their term of service without the written consent of the patroon, and the West India Company pledged itself to do everything in its power to apprehend and deliver up all fugitives from the patroon's service.

 Colonists of a patroonship were limited by the West India Company in some instances.
 For example, fur trading was illegal for colonists; it was reserved as a Company monopoly.
 But, patroonships had the right to trade anywhere from Newfoundland to Florida, on the understanding that traders were to stop at Manhattan to possibly trade there first.

-Each patroon was required to "satisfy the Indians of that place for the land", proscribing that the land must be bought (or bartered) from the local Indians, and not just taken.
+Each patroon was required to "satisfy the Indians of that place for the land", prescribing that the land must be bought (or bartered) from the local Indians, and not just taken.
 Additionally, the Company agreed to defend all colonists, whether free or in service, from all aggressors, and supply the patroonship— for free —"with as many blacks as it possibly can... for [no] longer [a] time than it shall see fit".